aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 domestic: system employs open-wire lines, microwave radio relay links, and radiotelephone communications stations

-international: country code - 265; satellite earth stations - 2 Intelsat (1 Indian Ocean and 1 Atlantic Ocean)
+international: country code - 265; satellite earth stations - 2 Intelsat (1 Indian Ocean, 1 Atlantic Ocean)

 Radio broadcast stations: